-They had lost 2-1 at fellow title challengers Chelsea in a game sandwiched between the semi-final clashes with Barcelona and had to win against West Ham United at Old Trafford to keep their title charge going.
+United had lost 2-1 at fellow title challengers Chelsea in a game sandwiched between the semi-final clashes with Barcelona and had to win against West Ham United at Old Trafford to keep their title charge going.

 United duly thumped West Ham 4-1 and Wigan Athletic 2-0 on the last day of the season, meaning they beat Chelsea to the league by two points.

-“I said to the boss after we had won against Barcelona that, even if we beat West Ham and Wigan and are champions, we have to press the restart button ahead of the Champions League final with Chelsea” Meulensteen says.
+“I said to the boss after we had won against Barcelona that, even if we beat West Ham and Wigan and are champions, we have to press the restart button ahead of the Champions League final with Chelsea,” Meulensteen says.

-“We were 40-30 on our own serve, so it was our Federer moment and that is exactly where we needed to be.”
+“We were 40-30 on our own serve so it was our Federer moment and that is exactly where we needed to be.”

-United headed to Russia in buoyant mood and took the lead through Cristiano Ronaldo in the 26h minute, only for Frank Lampard to equalise for Chelsea minutes before half-time.
+United headed to Russia in a buoyant mood and took the lead through Cristiano Ronaldo in the 26h minute, only for Frank Lampard to equalise for Chelsea minutes before half-time.

-But the England defender lost his footing and mis-hit the ball wide, leading to Nicolas Anelka needing to put away his penalty past Edwin van der Sar in sudden death – which he failed to do.
+But the England defender lost his footing and mishit the ball wide, leading to Nicolas Anelka needing to put away his penalty past Edwin van der Sar in sudden death – which he failed to do.